ripple/opensource.ripple.com/docs/xls-66d-lending-protocol/tutorials/create-a-loan.md

 To get started, import the necessary libraries and instantiate a client to connect to the XRPL.
 This example imports:
 - `xrpl`: Used for XRPL client connection and transaction handling.
 - `fs` and `child_process`: Used to run tutorial set up scripts.
-- `ripple-keypairs` and `ripple-binary-codec`: Used to generate borrower's signature.

 {% tabs %}
 {% tab label="JavaScript" %}